 All Observatories

-The NMSU Astronomy Department operates the Apache Point Observatory (APO) for the Astrophysical Research Corporation (ARC), a collaborative partnership that includes NMSU, University of Washington, University of Virginia, Georgia State University, Johns Hopkins University, University of Wyoming, University of Oklahoma, and the University of Colorado at Boulder.
+The NMSU Astronomy Department operates the Apache Point Observatory (APO) for the Astrophysical Research Corporation (ARC), a collaborative partnership that includes NMSU, University of Washington, University of Virginia, Georgia State University, Johns Hopkins University, University of Wyoming, University of Oklahoma, the University of Colorado at Boulder, and Brigham Young University.
 APO is located in the Sacramento Mountains in southern New Mexico, about a two hour drive from NMSU.

 APO is currently home to four astronomical telescopes.

-• The department is leading the operations of the Dunn Solar Telescope at the Sunspot Solar Observatory, partnering with the National Solar Observatory.
+• The department is leading the operations of the Dunn Solar Telescope at the Sunspot Solar Observatory.
 The telescope is carrying out synoptic observations of the Sun to understand its magnetic field structure and impact on space weather.
-The observatory also has a popular visitor center that leads tours and has a display museum.
+The observatory also has a popular Visitor Center that leads tours and has a display museum.
+We also curate an extensive data archive of these solar observations.

-• NMSU Astronomy is also home to a NASA Planetary Node, which archives planetary atmospheres data from a wide range of different observatories (including many space missions, such as PathfinderGalileo, and Viking).
+• NMSU Astronomy is also home to the Planetary Atmospheres Node of the NASA Planetary Data System, which archives planetary atmospheres data from a wide range of different observatories (including many space missions, such as PathfinderGalileo, and Viking).
 The node funds and provides a range of opportunities for archival research, for both staff and students at NMSU.

 Members of the department also make use of other observational facilities, including national facilities and private facilities through collaborative research efforts.
 Certain special opportunities are available due to our close proximity to nearby observatories, such as the Very Large Array in Socorro NM (several of our students have received predoctoral fellowships and completed theses there), and the Kitt Peak National Observatory near Tucson AZ.
 NMSU is also a member of the Association of Universities for Research in Astronomy, which oversees the management of several major observational facilities.